artyom7774/Game-Engine-3/README.md

 - unpack the archive
 - activate program (after the first activation, python and the necessary libraries will be installed)
 <br>
+You can find projects maked on GE3 on this repository: https://github.com/artyom7774/Game-Engine-3-projects